GST/HST Information for Charities

 Digital services

-For more information, go to E-services for Businesses.
+For more information, go to Digital services for businesses.

-Sign up for email notifications to find out when your CRA mail, like your notice of assessment, is available online.
+Register for email notifications to find out when CRA mail, like your notice of assessment, is available in My Business Account.

-Authorizing the withdrawal of a pre‑determined amount from your Canadian chequing account
+Create a pre-authorized debit agreement from your Canadian chequing account

-Pre-authorized debit (PAD) is a secure, online self-service payment option for individuals and businesses to pay their taxes.
+A pre-authorized debit (PAD) is a secure online self-service payment option for individuals and businesses to pay their taxes.
 A PAD lets you authorize withdrawals from your Canadian chequing account to pay the CRA.
-You can set the payment dates and amounts of your PAD agreement using the CRA's secure My Business Account service, or the Mobile apps.
+You can set the payment dates and amounts of your PAD agreement using the CRA's secure My Business Account.
 PADs are flexible and managed by you.
-You can use My Business Account to view historical records and modify, cancel, or skip a payment.
+You can use My Business Account to view your account history and modify, cancel, or skip a payment.
 For more information, go to Pay by pre‑authorized debit.

 Electronic payments